kyriosaa/java-practice/APCSA/exam/test-1/FRQ.md

     Complete method <code>getElectiveByName</code> below

+    ```java
     // precondition:  name is the name of an Elective in electiveList
-            // postcondition: returns the Elective in electiveList with the given name private Elective getElectiveByName(String name)
+    // postcondition: returns the Elective in electiveList with the given name
+    private Elective getElectiveByName(String name)
+    ```

+    > --------------------

     (b) **Write the <code>School</code> method <code>assignElectivesToStudents</code>.
 Method <code>assignElectivesToStudents</code> should assign electives to students as described at the beginning of this question.**